 Welcome to the Virginia Tech Corps of Cadets.
-If you are reading these words, it is because you have made a commitment to a life of service, to something greater than yourself.
+You have made a commitment to a life of service, to something greater than yourself.
 You are becoming part of an institution that has developed young men and women into outstanding civilian and military leaders.

-To do so, you have committed to achieving a level of excellence that is above and beyond your peers.
+You have committed to achieving a level of excellence that is above your peers.
 Much will be asked of you in the coming months and years.
 The Corps presents these challenges to stretch you beyond what you once thought was possible.
 When you look back on the experience, you will do so with a sense of pride, but also humility.